 It doesn't have to be that way.
 Automated firewall configuration management tools from companies including AlgoSec, Secure Passage and Tufin Technologies allow organizations like Scotia Bank to weed out old and redundant rules without risk, and test new and modified rules before risking them in production.

 "Change management is a rigid process at Scotia Bank.
 We have strict guidelines and practices," says Witherspoon, who has deployed AlgoSec's Firewall Analyzer on a number of Scotia Bank's core firewalls.
 "Now we have the ability to be proactive around change.
+We've eliminated risk and freed resources."

 These products make good sense, both as business enablers and security tools.
 While regulatory compliance and security are important considerations, keeping business running smoothly may be the biggest incentive.